opendaylight/transportpce/docs/developer-guide.rst

     Magnesium SR0).
 The trib-slot provided corresponds to the first of the used trib-slots. complex-trib-slots will be used when the equipment does not support contiguous trib-slot allocation.
 In this case a list of the different trib-slots to be used shall be provided.
-    The support for non contiguous trib-slot allocation is planned for later Magnesium release.
+    The support for non contiguous trib-slot allocation is planned for later release.

 Deleting a service
 ~~~~~~~~~~~~~~~~~~